Jbleezy/BO1-Reimagined/README.md

 * Changed buy hintstring from "Sawed-Off Shotgun" to "Sawed-Off Double-Barreled Shotgun"

 ### Spectre
-* Unupgraded: increased reserve ammo from 120 to 240
+* Unupgraded: increased stock ammo from 120 to 240
-* Upgraded: increased reserve ammo from 225 to 360
+* Upgraded: increased stock ammo from 225 to 360

 ### Stakeout
 * Changed dive animation times